Generic selectors

 The famous architecture studio Populous – also currently working with Manchester United on refurbishment plans for Old Trafford – have designed a new ground for the Milan clubs called ‘the Cathedral'.

-Populous' designs were apparently based of two of Milan's most famous buildings, the incredible Duomo di Milan cathedral and the adjacent Galleria Vittorio Emanuele shopping centre.
+Populous' designs were apparently inspired by two of Milan's most famous buildings: the incredible Duomo di Milan cathedral and the adjacent Galleria Vittorio Emanuele shopping centre.

 The plans involve a 60,000-seat arena in a rectangular shape.
 Populous' managing director, Christopher Lee, claimed The Cathedral would become one of the world football's “most iconic stadiums” by being a “world-class, modern, and truly bespoke home for the legendary clubs of AC Milan and FC Internazionale Milano.”

-Original planning involved building The Cathedral alongside San Siro, which would then be demolished.
-The whole area would become a pedestrian-only district with an emphasis on green space.
+Original planning involved building The Cathedral alongside San Siro, which would be demolished.
+The whole area would become a pedestrian-only district emphasising green space.

 These plans are now futile.
 San Siro will remain.
-But both clubs remain keen for changes and after nearly a century of ground-sharing, the close relationship between the city rivals might be about to change.
+However, both clubs remain keen on changes, and after nearly a century of ground-sharing, the close relationship between the city rivals might change.

 Where will AC Milan and Inter Milan play?